1992 All-Ireland Senior Camogie Championship final

-The 1992 All-Ireland Senior Camogie Championship Final was the 61st All-Ireland Final and the deciding match of the 1992 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1992 All-Ireland Senior Camogie Championship Final, the 61st event of its type, is the culmination of the 1992 All-Ireland Senior Camogie Championship.

-Wexford went into the lead with a Paula Rankin goal, but Cork led 1-6 to 1-3 at the halfway mark and won by eleven points in the end, mostly due to Colette O'Mahony's accurate shooting: she scored ten points, nine of them frees.
+Wexford went into the lead with a goal in the first half, but Cork led 1-6 to 1-3 anyway at the halfway mark and won by eleven points in the end, mostly due to their forward player's accurate shooting: scoring ten points, nine of them frees.